ahhere/project_to_csv/README.md

 ```

 ### 2. Virtual Environment
-This project includes a virtual environment named `my-venv` with all the necessary dependencies pre-installed.
+It is recommended that you run this script in a virtual environment and install the dependencies in requirements.txt inside that environment.
 ---

 ## Setting Up the Environment